ksl2003/Campground-Listing-System/README.md

 ## Deployment

-- This Project is deployed and hosted via [Render.com]
+- This Project is deployed and hosted via [Render](https://render.com/)

+---

+## 📄 License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).